sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-create/appstudio-fioriapps-create.md

     !![entity set bind window](05-04 AppStudio Layout Editor Bind to Entity Set_.jpg)

-    >The space of the **Select Entity Set** view may be to narrow to show all options.
+    >The space of the **Select Entity Set** view may be too narrow to show all options.
 In case you do not see the **Define entity set and set the selected control as template** option, scroll down in the **Select Entity Set** view to make it available.

     >The bind operation is reflected in both the **Layout Editor** and the code editor.